Delivering Successful Customer Experience

-Being a maker of modern commerce isn’t just about building cool looking applications and utilizing the latest and greatest architectural patterns.
+Being a maker of modern commerce isn’t just about building cool looking retail applications and utilizing the latest and greatest architectural patterns.
 It’s about a complete and holistic approach to delivering a superior customer experience.
 Right now, as we enter the New Normal, everyone seems to be talking “customer experience” and that’s certainly a step in the right direction.
 But what are the mechanisms required to deliver a successful customer experience that will differentiate and separate your retail business from the competition?

 Focus on the Customer

-While it’s important to have a strong and stable back-end supporting your applications and systems, without a focus on the front-end experience all those great integrations and data sharing won’t matter once the application is deployed in stores.
+While it’s important to have a strong and stable back-end supporting your retail applications and systems, without a focus on the front-end experience all those great integrations and data sharing won’t matter once the retail application is deployed in stores.
 If the experience isn’t usable and fails to meet the customer’s needs, whether the customer is the consumer or employee, the application will collect dust on a shelf and not be used.
 This will result in an application which will be a complete waste of money.

 Focusing on the front-end means talking to your customers and finding out what they want and need.
 What’s also important to remember is that many customers may not know what they want and need.
 Or, worse, be wrong about what they think they want or need.
 If you get this wrong then you’re back to “App on a Shelf”.
 So how do you get this right?